 - Section of Clinical Pharmacokinetics / Pharmacogenetics and Imaging

 Research Area: Our main focus is the study of the drug distribution process by employing techniques to measure target site distribution directly, i.e. PET or microdialysis.

-Imaging of transporters influencing the target tissue pharmacokinetics of ABC and OATP substrates is our core expertise.
-Functional alteration of transporter processes such as up- or down regulation are often observed in various pathophysiological states and may contribute to pharmacoresistancy, drug-drug interactions or vulnerability towards diseases or drug side effects.
+Imaging of transporters influencing the target tissue pharmacokinetics of ABC and OATP substrates is another core expertise of our research group.
+Functional alteration of transporter processes such as up- or down regulation are often observed in healthy aging, various pathophysiological states and may contribute to pharmacoresistancy, drug-drug interactions or vulnerability towards diseases or drug side effects.
 Thus, the characterization of transporter function and modulation of transporter activity are another focus of our work.